mwcm/chord-grid/readme.md

 e.g [Bm, D, A, G, A, Bm, D, A, G, A, Bm, D, A, G, A]

-While Chordino seems to completely disrespect the BEATS which each chord falls on, instead combining them seemingly as it pleases.
+Chordino seems to completely disrespect the rhythm of a song or section, instead marking where it DETECTS changes exactly in time.
+It often combines two short sequential chords into one longer slash chord if there's not a clear gap.
+This mistake and other similar ones would be remedied if we could define the

 e.g. [Bm7, Dm, F/A, G/A, Bm, D/A, G7, Am, D/A, G, Am]